EMBEDDIA/NLE_2017/README.md

 python3 train.py

-You can also use the system on your own custom datasets:<br/>
+You can also use the system on your own custom datasets.
 Following arguments are available:

 --data_directory : Path to data directory<br/>
 --train_corpus : Path to train corpus - first column should be text, second a label.
 Columns should be separated by tab.<br/>
 --dev_corpus : Path to development corpus - first column should be text, second a label.
 Columns should be separated by tab..<br/>
 --test_corpus: Path to test corpus - first column should be text, second a label.
 Columns should be separated by tab.

-For further costumization, you can tweak the code.
+For further costumization, just tweak the code or send me an email (matej.martinc@ijs.si) :).

 ## Contributors to the code ##